ProteinGym/proteingym-base/docs/decisions/0006-model-validation.md

 ### Option 2: Install `proteingym-base` as a dev dependency and run sanity check by CLI

 The benefit is that for model builders, it is quick to sanity check their code during development.
 Besides, they can install `proteingym-base` anyway they want, which might be independent from `uv`.
-It is with the least assumptions and dependencies and insightful, as it can provide debug messages along their development process.
+It is with the least assumptions and dependencies that provides the most insight, as it can provide debug messages along their development process.

 #### Example